emilydolson/phylotrackpy/joss/paper.md

 To reduce memory overhead, extinct branches are pruned from phylogenies by default, but this feature can be disabled.
 The level of abstraction (i.e. what constitutes a taxonomic unit) can be customized via a user-provided function.
 Supplemental data about each taxonomic unit can be stored efficiently.

+Lineage recording in phylotrackpy is efficient.
+The worst-case time complexity is O(1) [@moreno2023lineage].
+Space complexity is harder to meaningfully calculate, but should be O(N) on average in most evolutionary scenarios (where N is population size)  [@moreno2023lineage].

 __Serialization:__
 Phylotrack outputs data in the Artificial Life Standard Phylogeny format [@lalejiniDataStandardsArtificial2019] to facilitate interoperability with an associated ecosystem of software converters, analyzers, visualizers.